Five Primary Principles Defining Islam

 Tiring of Meccan’s assaults and rejection, in the 8th year after the first revelation, Muhammad started looking for other than the Meccans to address his cause.
 He sought al-Ta’if, 90 miles southwest of Mecca in the hope of finding collaboration from its people.
-It must have been horribly painful for Muhammad to have arrived at such a determination.
-He recognized that if he left the city, his life would be endangered by the lawlessness of Arabia, and that if he had to turn back to Mecca, he would have to obtain a new clan to protect him, which might not be possible.
+It must have been painful for Muhammad to have arrived at such a determination.
+He recognized that if he left the city, his life would be endangered by the lawlessness of Arabia, and the unknowns, if Muhammad had to turn back to Mecca, he would have to obtain a new clan to protect him, which might not be possible.

 Knowing the consequences if he returned to Mecca, Muhammad appealed to them to conceal the news of rejection from the Meccans or to allow him to stay amongst them.
 His plea was also rejected.
-Instead of the expected kindness, they turned loose their children to follow him and hurled rocks at him until he was badly cut.
+Instead of the expected kindness, they turned loose their children to follow him and hurled rocks at him until he was severely cut.
 He bled until the blood seeped out of his shoes.
 Just outside the town, he prayed these words:

 O my God, unto You I complain of my weakness, of my helplessness and

 of my lowliness before men.
 O Most Merciful of the merciful, You are Lord